jean553/c-data-structures/README.md

 Binary search trees make `Binary search` possible: when binary search is applied, a specific value is searched.
 This searched value is compared to the root node value;
-if the searched value is lesser or equal than the root node value, the search goes to the left sub-tree and the same operation is applied;
+if the searched value is lesser than or equal to the root node value, the search goes to the left sub-tree and the same operation is performed;
-if the searched value is greater than the root node value, the search goes to the right sub-tree and the same operation is applied.
+if the searched value is greater than the root node value, the search goes to the right sub-tree and the same operation is performed.

 ![Image 7](images/binary_search.png)